Mars 96: History

 Mars 96, the only Soviet/Russian lunar or planetary probe in the 1990s, was an ambitious mission to investigate the evolution of the Martian atmosphere, its surface, and its interior.
 Originally planned as two spacecraft, Mars 94 and Mars 96, the missions were delayed and became Mars 96 and Mars 98.
 Subsequently Mars 98 was cancelled leaving Mars 96 as the first Russian deep space mission beyond Earth orbit since the collapse of the Soviet Union.
 The entire spacecraft comprised an orbiter, two small autonomous stations, and two independent penetrators.

 It was, however, a very ambitious mission and the heaviest interplanetary probe launched up to that time.
 The mission included a large complement of instruments provided by France, Germany, other European countries and the United States.
 Similar instruments have since been flown on Mars Express, launched in 2003.
 Its project scientist was Alexander Zakharov.

 Scientific goals

-Mars 96 was intended to solve several problems concerning our understanding of Mars.
-The scientific goal of the mission was to analyze the planet's evolutionary history of its surface, atmosphere, and inner structure.
+Mars 96 was intended to improve our understanding of Mars.
+The scientific goal of the mission was to study the evolutionary history of the planet's surface, atmosphere, and inner structure.
 Other studies during cruise, such as astrophysical studies were to be made.
-They can be broken down into several categories.
+They can be divided into several categories:

 Martian surface

-Studies of the martian surface were to include a global topographical survey, mineralogical mapping, soil composition, and studies of the cryolithozone and its deep structure.
+Studies of the Martian surface were to include a global topographical survey, mineralogical mapping, soil composition, and studies of the cryolithozone and its deep structure.

 Atmosphere

-Studies of the atmosphere were to include studies of the climate, abundance of certain elements, ions, and chemicals such as water, carbon dioxide, ozone, and others, general global monitoring, pressure variations over time, and characterization of aerosols.
+Studies of the atmosphere were to include the climate, abundance of certain elements, ions, and chemicals such as water, carbon dioxide, ozone, and others, general global monitoring, pressure variations over time, and characterization of aerosols.

 Inner structure

-Studies of planet structure were to find the thickness of the crust, study the martian magnetic field, study of thermal flux, search for the possibility of active volcanoes, and study seismic activity.
+Studies of planet structure were to find the thickness of the crust, study the Martian magnetic field, study of thermal flux, search for the possibility of active volcanoes, and study seismic activity.